gan3xh/BrowserFX/README.md

 ## Documentation

-For more detailed information about the BrowserFX project, including the design, implementation, and evaluation, please refer to the [Ganesh_Kumar_projectreport_github.pdf](https://github.com/user-attachments/files/17721540/Ganesh_Kumar_projectreport_github.pdf)
+For more detailed information about the BrowserFX project, including the design, implementation, and evaluation, please refer to the [Project Documentation](Ganesh_Kumar_projectreport_github.pdf)

 ## Motivation and Purpose